Chignecto Naturalist Club

 Club Contact: Roger Leblanc

-Meetings: the 4th Monday of the month at St. Mark’s Anglican Church Hall, in Sussex Corner, N.B. at 7:00 pm.
+Meetings: St. Mark’s Anglican Church Hall, in Sussex Corner, 7:00pm, 4th Monday of the month

 NB Botany Club